waveshocker/SQL-Employee-Management/README.md

 Then use seed.sql to set up basic info in database.
 Last in the hr_script.js file, ensure that the correct user and password is set up for the local database connections.

+Then the script can be started with npm start.

 Design the following database schema containing three tables: